jacobcook1995/EcosystemAssembly/Assembly/README.md

 At present all images are being plotted into an Output folder.
 All input data is stored in Data.
 Parameter sets are saved to the Paras folder.\
-## Procedure for generating the data for the paper
-The plots used in the manuscript were generated using the scripts in the folder figures.
-All simulations are carried out using the form_comm.jl file in the analysis file.
-This file generates a parameter set using the make_full.jl and fullParameters.jl scripts (in the parameters folder).